Bach House

 Is photography allowed?

-Photography is often permitted in designated areas of the museum.
-Check specific guidelines at the entrance.
+Photography is often permitted in many areas of the museum, but check for specific signage regarding restrictions.

 Are there guided tours?